Nov 13, 2020

 Learn how to set up triggers:

-Web analytics templates for Google Sheets
+Web analytics template for Google Sheets

 Traffic equals opportunity.
 The more traffic you have to your website, the more chances you have to convert visitors into customers.